If you’ve been booked you for a loop colostomy, read all about it here.

 A loop colostomy is a type of stoma (your bowel opening onto your skin) and was made with two ends of your large bowel (colon).
 It was expected that this would be only temporary and that your bowel ends would be put back together, and then your bowels will then open in the usual way.

-Surgery will allow you to open your bowels in the normal way and you will no longer have a stoma bag.
+You should be able to open your bowels in the normal way and you should no longer have a stoma bag.

-The operation is performed under a general anaesthetic and usually takes about 45 minutes.
-Your surgeon will make a cut in the skin around the colostomy.
+The operation is performed under a general anaesthetic and usually takes about an hour.
+Your surgeon will make a cut on your skin around the colostomy.
 They will free up the loops of colon used to make the colostomy.
-Your surgeon will then join the two ends back together and place the loops back inside the abdominal cavity.
-At the end of the operation, they will close the cut.
-Your surgeon will not usually need to cut through your old scar and this operation is usually much smaller than your previous operation.
+Your surgeon will join the two ends back together and place the joined bowel back inside your abdominal cavity.

 - Chest infection

 Specific complications of this operation

 - Anastomotic leak